julianeon/cronos/README.md

 ## Example Queries

+Example queries can be viewed if you locally run [cronos-graph](https://github.com/julianeon/cronos-graph/tree/main), a Node.js Express app which hits this subgraph.
+To see the query output, view the homepage.

 This [tx query](https://github.com/julianeon/cronos-graph/blob/main/graph_query.js) returns data about a single transaction based on its transaction hash.

-It can be viewed live if you locally run [cronos-graph](https://github.com/julianeon/cronos-graph/tree/main), a Node.js Express app which hits this subgraph.
-To see the query output, view the homepage.
+Note: my focus has been on cronos, not cronos-graph.
+The latter has not been updated since last shown.

 ## Endpoints